I Shall Not Pass This Way Again

 And winds and waves are softly sighing,

-While leafy trees make low replying;
+While leafy trees reply lowly,

 Though voices clear in joyous strain

-Repeat a jubilant refrain;
+Repeat a jubilant refrain,

-Though rising suns their radiance throw
+Though rising suns throw their radiance

 On summer’s green and winter’s snow,